Primary Navigation Mobile

 We’d avoid the hybrid and stick to the three-cylinder petrol.

-It’s far from fast, but offers plenty of performance round town, and the power arrives quite low down in the rev range making for relaxed progress as you row through the gears.
+It’s far from fast, but offers enough performance round town, and the power arrives quite low down in the rev range making for relaxed progress as you row through the gears.

 Of course, you won’t need to perform any rowing if you opt for the dual-clutch automatic.
 It changes smoothly when you’re already on the move, but it can be unresponsive from rest, so much so it can be very jerky and hard to manoeuvre at low speeds.
 Unless you really want/need an auto, we’d opt for the six-speed manual every time.